 Can a Medical Negligence claim still succeed without evidence of negligent surgical technique?

-The recent decision of Paul v Cooke NSWCA 2011 considered the interesting concept of whether a patient could succeed in a claim for damages where a known risk of surgery occurred without any allegation of negligence on the part of the surgeon.
+As medical negligence lawyers in Sydney, we’re always interested and open to all possibilities regarding medical negligence cases, even if those possibilities seem slim or unlikely.
+One of the medical negligence case studies that have spurred our interest is that of Paul v Cooke .
+The decision of Paul v Cooke NSWCA 2011 considered the interesting concept of whether a patient could succeed in a claim for damages, where a known risk of surgery occurred without any allegation of negligence on the part of the surgeon.

 In summary, the patient required surgery for an intracranial aneurysm.